 For a small set, the 1954 Dan-Dee baseball issue is packed with players who eventually made the Hall of Fame.
 Eleven of the 29 cards feature Cooperstown enshrinees.

 The set includes two short prints: Paul Smith and Walker Cooper.

 Not for the Mint Freak

 On the rare occasion when a high-grade Mantle is offered, bidding is intense.
-In 2015, a PSA 9 example sold for over $15,000.
-An EX grade Mantle is valued at a little over $1,000.
+PSA 8 examples have been selling for over $20,000 with VG-EX copies trading at close to $4,000.